cozy/cozy-client-js/docs/browser-sdk-transition.md

-# How to transition your app from cozy-browser-sdk to cozy-api
+# How to transition your app from cozy-browser-sdk to cozy-client-js

 ## Full doctype qualification